 TGbn editor: Please modify the body of subclause 9.4.2.aa3.2.5 (Co-RTWT profile) as follows:

+[CID1409, CID1410, CID1415, CID1806, M#281, M#362]

 The MAPC Scheme Type field is set to the value for Co-RTWT as indicated in Table 9-K2.

 For each MAPC Scheme Request field, carried in the Co-RTWT profile:

-The MAPC Info field includes the identifier of a specific R-TWT schedule.
+The MAPC Info field includes a Broadcast TWT ID field carrying the identifier of a specific R-TWT schedule.

 The Last MAPC Request field is set to 0 to indicate that the Co-RTWT profile carries another MAPC Scheme Request field that follows this MAPC Scheme Request field.
 The Last MAPC Request field is set to 1 to indicate that this is the last MAPC Scheme Request field in the Co-RTWT profile.

-The format of the MAPC Scheme Parameter Set field of the Co-RTWT profile is TBD.
+The MAPC Scheme Parameter Set is not included.

-The format of the MAPC Request Parameter Set field of the Co-RTWT profile is TBD.
+[CID3447]The MAPC Request Parameter Set field contains a Co-RTWT Parameter Set field with format defined in Figure 9-K6 (Co-RTWT Parameter Set field format).

-[PoC Note for TTT: The above TBDs are solved in TGbn MAC PDT contribution for Co-RTWT with DCN 25/0600.]